noodlecollie/TrenchBroom/TF2 support roadmap.md

 * For entity properties where a choice can be selected, display the choice description alongside the number in the properties view.
 * Allow the compile option rows to be collapsed and give more space to the compile output window.
 * Allow importing configurations, for quick and easy compilation presets.
+* Progress dialogue when loading editor for the first time, so it's not just a white screen.